IceHe/lib/auth/oauth-2-in-action.md

 This kind of delegation is not an uncommon use case, and the User Managed Access protocol uses OAuth to create a system capable of user-to-user delegation.

 **OAuth doesn't define authorization-processing mechanisms.**
-OAuth provides a means to convey the fact that an authorization delegation has taken place, but it doesn’t define the contents of that authorization.  ……
+OAuth provides a means to convey the fact that an authorization delegation has taken place, but it doesn't define the contents of that authorization.  ……

 **OAuth doesn't define a token format.** ……
 Desire for interoperability at this level has led to the development of the **JSON Web Token (JWT)** format and the Token Introspection protocol. ……